Discover more from Activist Explorer Newsletter, by Juliana Barnet

 A few days ago, I had a chat with Ellen Bravo, co-author of Standing Up, Tales of Struggle (Hardball Press, 2022).
 The novel follows two social justice organizers from their earliest organizing experiences, their falling in love during the (ultimately successful) campaign to “Dump Nixon” in the seventies, through to the present day.
 It’s fictional, but the characters’ stories closely mirror those of co-authors Ellen Bravo and Larry Miller—a couple about to celebrate their 48th anniversary—along with those of labor and social justice movement people close to them.
-As a longtime union organizer and a more recent fiction writer, I much appreciated the book melding these interests.
+As a longtime union organizer and a more recent fiction writer, I much appreciated the book’s melding these interests.

 Demystifying Activism.
-The story shows the activist characters as genuine human beings we can empathize and identify with, multidimensional people involved in real situations, facing challenges we have lived through ourselves, or which we can readily imagine, because they are similar to those faced by working people all over the US, at least, if not more universal still.
+The story shows the activist characters as genuine human beings we can empathize and identify with, multidimensional people involved in real situations, facing challenges we have lived through ourselves, or which we can readily imagine, because they are similar to those faced by working people, at least all over the US, if not more universal still.

 Inspiring people to join movements for justice.
 “If people see the work as joyful and exciting,” says Bravo, “they might want to come with us more often.”
+Showing real people experiencing real triumphs through collective work in real struggles, can make the entire milieu of activism, collective struggle, as something people can relate to and imagine as a genuine alternative for problems that most fictional characters are showing battling in isolation.

 Showing how change actually happens.
 Our individualist culture inculcates the message that, in Bravo’s words, “as long as you believe in yourself you can do whatever you want, be whatever you want!”
 “As if change happens by your own will,” she adds.
-Rather than argue with individualism, the story instead paints a more realistic picture of change: At a key moment a group of call center workers stand up at their desks for 60 seconds, an ingenious way to show their discontent without stopping work.
+Rather than argue with individualism, the story instead paints a more realistic picture of change: At a key moment, a group of call center workers stand up at their desks for 60 seconds, an ingenious way to show their discontent without stopping work.
 Told through the viewpoint of one worker, Emma, we experience her apprehension at taking this action, the suspense of the moment when she is unsure if anyone else will join in, and the shift in her outlook when she feels her coworkers stand up around her and she realizes that,

 “nothing will ever be the same.
 They knew what it felt like to stand up for themselves. (p.
 134)